Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-Large apartment complexes or high rise apartments are the single most common housing type in New London, accounting for 34.78% of the city's housing units.
+Large apartment complexes or high rise apartments are the single most common housing type in New London, accounting for 33.71% of the city's housing units.
 Other types of housing that are prevalent in New London include duplexes, homes converted to apartments or other small apartment buildings ( 33.31%), single-family detached homes ( 29.87%), and a few row houses and other attached homes ( 2.81%).
 Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 Relative to Connecticut, our data show that New London's latest annual appreciation rate is higher than 80% of the other cities and towns in Connecticut.